alexkb/laravel/README.md

 ### Initial setup

-1. Setup codebase.
-If creating a new project called blog:
+1. Use composer's create-project command to create a new project in a folder _blog_:

-        $ git clone git@github.com:alexkb/laravel-docker.git blog
+        $ composer create-project --prefer-dist laravel/laravel blog

 2. Build and run application

         $ cd blog
         $ ./scripts/local/build.sh
         $ ./scripts/local/start.sh

-3. Setup Laravel key

-        $ ./scripts/local/workspace.sh
-        $ php artisan key:generate

-4. Now load up http://localhost:8083/ in a browser, and you should see the default Laravel home page.
+3. Now load up http://localhost:8083/ in a browser, and you should see the default Laravel home page.

-5. If you want to then use this for your project in a private repo:

-        $ rm -rf .git
-        $ git init .
-        $ git add .
-        $ git commit -m "Initial clone of laravel-docker" -a
-        $ git remote add origin git@example.com:myorg/myrepo.git
-        $ git push origin master

 ### Todo

 * Add in AWS CLI container with ability to push to ECS or Fargate.
 * Document how to use with Bitbucket Pipelines
 * Containers for scheduler and queue worker.

+### Why don't you use laraadock?

+[Laradock](https://laradock.io/) is a very good package at covering all use cases for Laravel with Docker.
+This project has a different use case, which is to provide the bare minimum as a start point, as well as being easier to deploy to an online environment.